michaelhelvey/michaelhelvey.dev/src/pages/posts/rust_async_runtime.md

 _not_ when a `read()` on the file would not block: what if the file system was an NFS and the actual bytes were half way across your building in another computer? `read()` might block for a while.
-Due to these limitations in `kqueue`and similar APIs like `epoll`, most async I/O libraries have a blocking threadpool for operations like this that we have "cheat" on.
+Due to these limitations in `kqueue`and similar APIs like `epoll`, most async I/O libraries have a blocking threadpool for operations like this that we have to "cheat" on.
 Even the glibc implementation of the `aio` interface (which advertises itself as "system calls for asynchronous I/O") on my machine simply manages a thread pool under the hood to emulate kernel-level async I/O.

 As a result, we need to support tasks being _scheduled_ from multiple threads even if we promise to only ever run them on one.